shredthaGNAR/list-of-my-starred-repos/README.md

 * [Shopify/product-reviews-sample-app](https://github.com/Shopify/product-reviews-sample-app): A sample Shopify application that creates and stores product reviews for a store, written in Node.js
 * [progit/progit2](https://github.com/progit/progit2): Pro Git 2nd Edition
 * [ProgrammingFonts/ProgrammingFonts](https://github.com/ProgrammingFonts/ProgrammingFonts): This is a collection of programming fonts, just share this with the programmers.
 Now there are 108 kinds of fantastic fonts!
+* [nkmr-jp/prompt-line](https://github.com/nkmr-jp/prompt-line): Prompt Line is a macOS app developed to improve the prompt input experience in the terminal for CLI-based AI coding agents such as Claude Code, Gemini CLI, OpenAI Codex CLI, and Aider.
+* [sangddn/prompt_builder](https://github.com/sangddn/prompt_builder): A macOS tool to build long-context prompts for models like OpenAI o3 and Gemini 2.5.
+* [promptfoo/promptfoo](https://github.com/promptfoo/promptfoo): Test your prompts, agents, and RAGs.
+Red teaming, pentesting, and vulnerability scanning for LLMs.
+Compare performance of GPT, Claude, Gemini, Llama, and more.
+Simple declarative configs with command line and CI/CD integration.
 * [corpnewt/ProperTree](https://github.com/corpnewt/ProperTree): Cross platform GUI plist editor written in python.
 * [vlvagerviwager/protect-your-privacy](https://github.com/vlvagerviwager/protect-your-privacy): Privacy resources for the layperson.
 Highlights resources, tools, VPNs, search engines, articles, books, and dark patterns.
 * [ProtonMail/proton-mail](https://github.com/ProtonMail/proton-mail): React web application to manage ProtonMail